-Michael Studenka is a partner in the Newport Beach office.
+Michael Studenka is a partner in the Newport Beach office and leads the firm's labor and employment practice group.
 His litigation practice concentrates on employment litigation and commercial and residential construction.

 Michael’s employment litigation practice centers on defending employers in lawsuits or administrative complaints related to wrongful termination, discrimination, harassment, retaliation, the misappropriation of trade secrets, wage and hour complaints, disputes over commission agreements, and employee embezzlement.
 He leverages his extensive experience in jury trials, witness depositions and interviews, and investigations to efficiently and successfully defend his clients against such claims.
 Michael also advises employers on proper employee handbooks and policies, employment contracts, reductions in force, wage and hour issues, and employee terminations.